LaptopCat/frida-builder/README.md

 - optimized:

-Does some optimizations on the code, such as tree-shaking, minification, mangling using esbuild and terser
+Bundles everything and does some optimizations on the code, such as tree-shaking, minification, mangling using esbuild and terser

 - optimized-bytecode: